WarfDesigns/Warf-Designs-Website-Redesign/README.md

 <p>  - Ensure the project is fully functional and well-documented.</p>
 <p>  - Prepare the project for final presentation or submission to evaluators.</p>

-This outline provides a structured approach to developing a responsive web application focused on redesigning my website using a react framework.
+This outline provides a structured approach to developing a responsive web application focused on redesigning my website using HTML, CSS, and Javascript.
 It includes steps for responsive design, feature implementation, data handling, advanced features, project development, review, and documentation to ensure the project meets all requirements and is attractive to potential employers or evaluators.

 <h1>Set it Up</h1>
 1. Set up: Before installing the application, you'll need to obtain these API keys:

-    A. NameSilo API: For NameSilo domain lookups; sign up at https://www.namesilo.com/login for an account.
-    Generate a read-only access API key @ https://www.namesilo.com/account/api-manager

-    B. The Maps Embed API (Google Cloud):
-      1. Go to the Google Cloud Console: https://console.cloud.google.com/
-      2. Create a new project or select an existing one
-      3. Enable the The Maps Embed API:
-         - In the navigation menu, click "APIs & Services" > "Library"
-         - Search for "The Maps Embed API"
-         - Click "Enable"
-      4. Create credentials:
-         - Go to "APIs & Services" > Search for "The Maps Embed API"
-         - Click "Keys"
-         - You will use this API key when you create a `.env` file

-    C. reCAPTCHA (Google Cloud):
+    A. reCAPTCHA (Google Cloud):
       1. Go to the Google Cloud Console: https://console.cloud.google.com/
       2. Create a new project or select an existing one
       3. Navigate to https://console.cloud.google.com/security/recaptcha.